gampleman/elm-mapbox/README.md

 ```
 ### [Generating the Elm Style Code](https://code.gampleman.eu/elm-mapbox/style-generator/)

 There is a very rough version of a [tool that can help generate styles](https://code.gampleman.eu/elm-mapbox/style-generator/) for this library.

-It is very alpha at the moment, so please be tolerant with its failures.
+The [examples/Styles](https://github.com/gampleman/elm-mapbox/tree/master/examples/Styles) folder has the default Mapbox styles as code, which you can use to start of your project.

 ### Support